Nuvo-Code/sitewise/docs/CACHE_SYSTEM.md

 - Smart invalidation based on relationships

 ### FilamentPHP Integration
-- `CacheResource`: Admin interface for cache management
+- `CacheManagement`: Site-specific admin page for cache management
-- `CachePerformanceWidget`: Dashboard performance metrics
+- `CachePerformanceWidget`: Site-focused dashboard performance metrics
-- Modal views for detailed statistics
+- Site-scoped cache statistics and controls

 ### Artisan Commands
 - `CacheManagementCommand`: CLI interface for cache operations
 - Support for site-specific and type-specific operations
 - Detailed statistics and usage information

+## Site-Specific Cache Management

+The cache management interface is designed to be **site-specific**, meaning:

+### 🏢 **Current Site Focus**
+- Admin panel shows only the current site's cache data
+- All cache operations are scoped to the current site
+- No global cache statistics or cross-site data exposure
+- Site-specific cache keys and usage metrics

+### 🔒 **Multi-Tenant Security**
+- Each site can only manage its own cache
+- No access to other sites' cached data
+- Domain-based isolation ensures data privacy
+- Site administrators see only relevant information

+### 🎯 **Benefits of Site-Specific Approach**
+- **Simplified Interface**: Users see only what's relevant to their site
+- **Enhanced Security**: No cross-site data exposure
+- **Better Performance**: Focused metrics and operations
+- **Clearer Actions**: All operations clearly scoped to current site
+- **Reduced Confusion**: No global settings that might affect other sites

+### 📊 **What You'll See**
+- Cache breakdown by type (pages, templates, content) for your site
+- Site-specific cache key counts and usage
+- Actions that only affect your current site
+- Command examples tailored to your site's domain

+This approach ensures that each site administrator has a clear, secure, and focused cache management experience without the complexity of system-wide cache administration.

-This cache system provides a robust foundation for high-performance multi-tenant websites while maintaining ease of use and comprehensive management capabilities.
+This cache system provides a robust foundation for high-performance multi-tenant websites while maintaining ease of use, security, and site-specific management capabilities.